SlabberP/Prediction-of-Product-Sales/README.md

 ## Methods
 - Data preparation steps:
-  - The Data was cleaned using the normal removal op the duplicate values where the duplicates were removed.
+  - The data was cleaned using the normal removal of the duplicate values.
   - It was then checked for inconsistencies.
 The inconsistencies were fixed.
   - The "Item_Outlet_Sales" column or feature was then identified as the target or dependent column.